 As of 2019, New Mexico had the unwanted distinction of being the state with the highest number of distracted driving fatalities.
 For every million residents in the state, 61.6 deaths occur in accidents involving distracted driving.
 Distracted driving is a major issue these days.
 While most people understand the threat distractions pose to themselves and other motorists, it doesn’t stop them from texting while driving or partaking in other dangerous behaviors.

-Our team at Martinez, Hart, Thompson & Sanchez, P.C. has seen just how damaging distracted can be when it comes to accidents and injuries.
+Our team at Martinez, Hart, Sanchez & Romero, P.C. has seen just how damaging distracted can be when it comes to accidents and injuries.
 We are ready to help investigate the root cause for why the at-fault driver was distracted and help you prove your case.

 Texting, emailing, instant messaging, and other ways of conveying messages electronically from a handheld device are all prohibited while driving in New Mexico.
 Even sending a message while stopped at a stop sign is not permitted.
 If caught texting while driving, a motorist could be subject to a fine or a charge of reckless driving, depending on the circumstances.
 You are permitted to use a device that is voice operated or handsfree, however.